JonKing93/DASH/doc_source/Tutorial/da-primer.rst

     \mathrm{K = cov(X, \hat{Y})[cov(\hat{Y}) + R]}^{-1}

-You won't need to remember this equation for the workshop, but it can be useful to understand how the assimilation works.
+You won't need to remember this equation for the tutorial, but it can be useful to understand how the assimilation works.

 Applying the Kalman Gain to the innovation produces a set of updates.
 Applying these updates to the prior ensemble (:math:`\mathrm{X_p}`) produces an updated (posterior) ensemble (:math:`\mathrm{X_a}`), such that the climate states (state vectors) in :math:`\mathrm{X_a}` more closely resemble those recorded by the real proxy records.